scala/scala3/docs/docs/reference/other-new-features/principled-meta-programming.md

 This assumes a `Constant` extractor that maps tree nodes representing constants to their values.

-With the right extractors, the "AsFunction" operation that maps expressions over functions to functions over expressions can be implemented in user code:
+With the right extractors, the "AsFunction" conversion that maps expressions over functions to functions over expressions can be implemented in user code:
 ```scala